Lake Union

 The Aurora Bridge (officially the George Washington Memorial Bridge) carries State Route 99 over the western arm of Lake Union.
 The Aurora Bridge is so named because it carries Aurora Ave N down the western side of the lake.
 Lake Union's westernmost point can be considered the Fremont Cut, which is located just west of the Aurora Bridge and is spanned by the Fremont Bridge.
 The Fremont Bridge carries Fremont Ave N between the neighborhoods of Fremont and Queen Anne and separates Lake Union from the rest of the Lake Washington Ship Canal to the west.

+Description

+Lake Union is a natural lake in Seattle that lies north of the city's central business district.
+It is fully surrounded by urban neighborhoods and highways.
+Lake Union is the smaller of the two major lakes in Seattle, the other being Lake Washington.